 32 of 32

-Boasting probably more square footage than most New York apartments, this ample and elegant master bath in Dallas has fine-quality materials and features like marble floors, custom mouldings, and wood cabinetry.
+Boasting probably more square footage than most New York apartments, this ample and elegant primary bath in Dallas has fine-quality materials and features like marble floors, custom mouldings, and wood cabinetry.
 Designed by C. A. Nelson Architecture Group, an alcove with a bay window is the ideal place to situate a freestanding tub, while a towel on the door knob hints at a sun-drenched post-soak nap on the balcony.